 When there is no space between two combatants on the table or battle-mat, an attacker may make an attack by unarmed strike or with a hand-to-hand weapon, using the melee action.
 A weapon of Reach 4-5 can strike when there is an inch between attacker and target.
-A weapon with Reach 6 can strike from 2" away,
+A weapon with Reach 6 can strike from 2" away.
+Each hand weapon in the Technical Manual, has a Maximum Number of hits listed.
+Each Special Success with a melee attack scores another hit, up to the weapon's maximum.